 - Sort by Default Order

-If you want an energetic, hardworking dog that can keep up with your active lifestyle, Jack Russell terriers might just be the breed for you.
-Bred for hunting, these little dogs love large, fenced-in yards where they can spend hours hunting and playing, and they do best with owners ready and willing to play fetch and take them on long walks.
+If you want an energetic, hardworking puppy that can keep up with your active lifestyle, a Jack Russell terrier might just be the breed for you.
+Bred for hunting, these puppies love large, fenced-in yards, or spacious dog parks in the city, where they can spend hours hunting and playing.
+They do best with owners ready and willing to play fetch and take them on long walks.

-An affectionate nature makes Jack Russells an excellent companion, and their keen intelligence makes them simple to train.
-If you’re seeking Jack Russell puppies for sale or just want to know more about the breed, read on to discover if these compact hunting dogs are right for you and your family.
+An affectionate nature makes Jack Russell Terrier puppy an excellent companion, and their keen intelligence makes them simple to train.
+If you’re seeking Jack Russell terrier puppies for sale or just want to know more about the breed, read on to discover if these compact hunting dogs are right for you and your family.

 First bred in the mid-1800s by the Rev. John Russell — aka the Sporting Parson — Jack Russell terriers were originally fox-hunting dogs due to their swift yet tough genetics.
-They share a common ancestry with Parson Russell terriers, though the breeds diverge wildly now that both have over 200 years of history under their belts.
+They share a common ancestry with Parson Russell terrier, though the breeds diverge widely now that both have over 200 years of history under their belts.

 Originally recognized only by the Jack Russell Terrier Club of America, this working dog only recently received recognition by the American Kennel Club.
 Many lovers of this small, friendly canine breed feel the AKC recognition harmed the breed due to relaxed standards, so controversy ranges even now.